Bob Snyder (musician)

-Bob Snyder (August 11, 1936 – August 28, 2019) was a musician known for playing tenor sax, alto sax, clarinet, and flute.
+Bob Snyder (August 11, 1936 – August 28, 2019) was an American musician known for playing tenor sax, alto sax, clarinet, and flute.
 He performed with The Airmen of Note, the Glenn Miller Air Force Dance Band, and Lionel Hampton.
 He also served as staff musician for Motown Records, Stax Records, and WJR radio.
 He made a very popular clarinet recording of the song "Amazing Grace" at the Grand Hotel (Mackinac Island) on Mackinac Island, Michigan.

 Dick Johnson, when in charge of the Artie Shaw Orchestra, said Snyder was the best musician playing at the time.

 Early life

 Bob Snyder was born in Danville, Indiana on August 11, 1936.
 His parents were both musicians; his father led an Air Force band.
 He played professionally for the first time when he was eight years old.
 When he was ten, he played with "The Hillbilly Kids", a family group.

 At eleven, Snyder played clarinet with the Hoosier Symphony at Canterbury College in Danville.
 At thirteen, Snyder appeared on Horace Heidt Amateur Hour in Terre Haute and by age fourteen he became a featured player with the Indiana State Legion Band.

 While in high school, Snyder won the All State Indiana Music Contest for four years in a row.
 Snyder graduated from Danville High School in 1954 and spent a semester at Butler University.

 Snyder spent eight years in the Marine Reserves, where he played with the band, and he became one of the original members of the Air Force VIP Band.
 He later toured with The Airmen of Note and with Glenn Miller's Air Force Dance Band.